Shift in small business spending may curb Staples-Office Depot growth

 Kean, the owner of a property broker that employs 10 people in the Chicago suburb of Park Ridge, said he stopped shopping regularly at the nearby Office Depot years ago and only buys from Staples when they advertise a really good deal.

-"For normal stuff like paper, pens, folders and ink, I go to Costco and Sam's," Kean said, referring to membership-only bulk seller Costco Wholesale Corp (COST.O) and its rival Sam's Club, a unit Wal-Mart Stores Inc (WMT.N).
+"For normal stuff like paper, pens, folders and ink, I go to Costco and Sam's," Kean said, referring to membership-only bulk seller Costco Wholesale Corp and its rival Sam's Club, a unit Wal-Mart Stores Inc.

 "I think most small business guys do the same thing."